friends-ce-3-group/capstone-documentation/README.md

 ## SRE Aspect 5: Logging

 The components of the application resources are configured to write logs into S3.
 These logs can be viewed in AWS region US-West-2's CloudWatch Logs as indicated in the image below.
-Logging was essential to help us debug issues when application behavior was not expected.
+During testing, when the application did not behave as expected, the logs provided essential data that we used for debugging.

 <img src="images/image-cloudwatch-log-group.png" width="400">